 One thing Songkhla has is plenty of cheap eats.
 From the most basic of street food like satay or other meat on a stick to more elaborate authentic Thai cuisine like braised duck and gizzards.
 You will never have to trek far for a culinary experience in Songkhla.
 And If you happen to be in town on the weekend, the Friday through Sunday Night Market is a not-to-be-missed, one-stop shopping, smorgasbord to die for.

 Along Wichiamchom Road, near the Ancient City Wall you will find the street lined with mobile hawkers, especially in the evenings.
 Many set up plastic tables and chairs along the sidewalks for the non-take away diners to relax and enjoy the street ambiance.
 Fried and barbecue chicken and guay teow (noodle soups) along with pad thai and papaya salad are always available as well as sweets such as kao tom mag (sticky rice) and tasty blended juice drinks.
 Looking for some serious Chinese Thai cuisine?
 The neighborhood surrounding the City Pillar Shrine and Nang Ngam Road has a vast selection of eateries, including the renowned 80-year-old Tae Hieng Iew Restaurant.
+A new addition in 2023 is Ban Duen Chay Restaurant on Soi Nong Chik, truly not-to-be-missed!

 If you are heading to the Semila Beach you will be over whelmed at the food available.
 Especially on the weekends.
 Along Sculpture Garden Chaloem Phrakiatand and the seaside area of the Golden Mermaid the hawkers appear endless, and are some serious competition for the row of nearby restaurants selling fresh seafood dishes.
 A short walk south of the Golden Mermaid Statue on Chalatat Road and there are several more stationary hawkers stalls serving delicious local cuisine as well as offering cozy, thatched roof pavillion style seating.
 There are also plenty of open space picnic spots along the adjacent Chalatat Beach.